henryjperez/henryjperez/README.md

 - Coordinate all elements of design with the team of arts and design.
 - Professional Web Design of the E-commerce.

-### **[Elaniin - Tech Company](https://elaniin.com/), El Salvador** *— Frontend Developer*
-DIC 2021 - PRESENT

-- Working on the Dorsa project, a medical assistant device
-- Working in the Frontend team of Dorsa
-- Improving UI, UX and the whole Frontend architecture of the project

 ---